 Artisan canvas prints and metal prints are both professionally printed at the highest quality using the best materials.
 The latex-based ink used when printing on canvas resists fading and needs no other varnish.
 Likewise, the UV-cured ink used in Dibond printing and the dye-sublimination process used in ChromaLuxe® make metal prints scratch and fade resistant.

 Attention and artistry go into printing on each medium.
-They all can be customized in size and hanging options and can be hung without a decorative frame.
+They can both be customized in size and shape.
+You can hang both framed metal prints and canvas prints, or they can be hung without a decorative frame.
 Canvas prints especially require a precise technique to be hand-stretched over the frame (or gallery wrapped), creating a timeless beauty.

 When to Print on Metal